-The investigations and accompanying worksheets are designed to show how soil biology creates the infrastructure our civilization depends on for abundant clean water, food security, healthy people, thriving local economies, resilience in the face of extreme weather events, and more.
+The investigations and accompanying worksheets in the "Understanding Soil Health and Watershed Function" manual are designed to show how soil biology creates the infrastructure that our civilization depends upon for abundant clean water, food security, healthy people, thriving local economies, resilience in the face of extreme weather events, and more.
 The manual and the "Field Methods for Monitoring Soil Health and Watershed Function" are both designed to be used along with our new data collection and mapping app https://atlasbiowork.com/

 Participating in these exercises helps people:

 NEW: Understanding Soil Health and Watershed Function (Takes you to a short form with download link at end; reviewers edition, September 29, 2017).

 Field methods for monitoring soil health and watershed function (current version May 2017)

 Additional activities not included in the above two PDFs: Investigation: Creating a map of carbon flows (that includes soil ecology)